-5.9.1.
+- 5.9.1.
 General.
-The 53 WRS WC-130 and NOAA WP-3D aircraft will normally transmit reconnaissance observations via the Air Force Satellite Communications System (AFSATCOM), Aircraft-to-Satellite Data Link, or high frequency (HF) radio phone patch.
-The NOAA G-IV will normally transmit WMO Temp Drop messages via INMARSAT commercial SATCOM.
-Flight meteorologists should contact CARCAH following the first fix, and periodically throughout the mission.
+The 53 WRS WC-130 and NOAA WP-3D aircraft will normally transmit reconnaissance observations via the Air Force Satellite Communications System (AFSATCOM), commercial SATCOM or high frequency (HF) radio phone patch.
+Figures 5-12 and 5-13 depict the ASDL and AFSATCOM communications links.
+The NOAA G-IV will normally transmit WMO Temp Drop messages via commercial SATCOM.
+Flight meteorologists should contact CARCAH following the first fix, and periodically throughout the mission. - 5.9.2.

-5.9.2.
 Air-to-Ground Communications (HF Radio).
 The weather reconnaissance crew may relay weather data via direct telephone patch to the weather data monitor.
 Monitors will evaluate these reports and disseminate them through the Air Force's Automated Weather Network (AWN) or to the weather communications facility at Suitland, Maryland.
 When requested, aeronautical stations will provide a discrete frequency for mission use, if possible.
 Specific radio procedures and terminology will comply with Allied Communications Publication 125, Standard Telephone and Radio Procedures.
 The use of IMMEDIATE precedence for transmission of hurricane reconnaissance data is authorized because of the perishable nature and potential operational impact of weather data.
-Data will be routed by direct phone patch between the aircraft and CARCAH.
+Data will be routed by direct phone patch between the aircraft and CARCAH. - 5.9.3.

-5.9.3.
 Air-to-Air Communications.
 When more than one aircraft is known to be operating in a particular area of interest, the following frequencies will be used for airplane-to-airplane communications and coordination unless otherwise directed by air traffic control:

-- Primary: VHF 123.05 MHZ
+Primary: VHF 123.05 MHZ

-- Secondary: UHF 304.8 MHZ
+• Secondary: UHF 304.8 MHZ

-- Back-up: HF 4701 KHz USB
+• Back-up: HF 4701 KHz USB

 5.9.4.
 Aircraft-to-Satellite Data Link (ASDL) Equipped Aircraft.
 Aircraft equipped with ASDL have the option to utilize the ASDL system.
-Figure 5-12 depicts these communication links.

-5.9.4.1.
-Data Transmission Test.
 Prior to the beginning of the hurricane season, each ASDL-equipped aircraft will perform a ground or airborne test of the equipment and data ground handling procedures to determine the equipment reliability, transmission errors, and time lapse between transmission of the data from the aircraft and receipt of the data by the hurricane forecaster.
 Test data will be forwarded to the Chairman, Working Group for Hurricane and Winter Storms Operations and Research.